gacar/jhipsterRelationalCrud/README.md

 - DTO objects were created and  mapstruct was used.

-- Postgresql instances should be created for testing.
+- Postgresql instance should be created for testing.

-- you can user jhister.tech for more documentation
+- use jhister.tech for more documentation

 ### tech stack